 A couple of crafty members of the Vancouver’s Best Places team fell in love with the Beadworks store in the Net Loft the last time we visited.
 They also thought Gigi B was an especially cool place for unique gifts.
 Wine lovers will like Liberty Wine Merchants, and art lovers will enjoy Circle Craft as well as a number of the other shops.

-In the Net Loft, there are boutiques catering to all kinds of specialty interests.
-Another one of them is the Wickaninnish Gallery which is an Indigenous-owned store that sells a wide range of First Nations art and other items, from moccasins to water bottles to jewelry.
+In the Net Loft, there are boutiques catering to all kinds of interests.
+Another one of them is the Wickaninnish Gallery which is an Indigenous-owned store that sells a wide range of First Nations art and other items, from moccasins to water bottles and jewelry.
 Its store window is the one featured at the top of this article.

 Circle Craft is another especially interesting place.
 It’s a cooperative that’s owned and operated by its artist members.
 In the store you’ll find hundreds of pieces of art made by over 100 BC-based artists, all of whom are members of the cooperative.
 The shop is full of pottery, sculptures, paintings, glass work and all kinds of art.

 Interestingly, the Circle Craft Co-op is the same organization behind the Circle Craft Market which, arguably, is the most amazing and high-end Christmas artisan market in Vancouver.
 The Circle Craft Market normally happens at the Vancouver Convention Centre around the Remembrance Day weekend in November each year (although not in 2020 due to the COVID-19 pandemic).

 Circle Craft Co-op Video

 To give you an idea of what to expect in a Net Loft store, the following video is of the Circle Craft store.
 As you’ll see, it features all kinds of beautiful handmade art.

 For the official Granville Island website visit granvilleisland.com.